alexch/Off-The-Rails/off-the-rails.md

   * Load Path management
   * ActiveRecord integration
   * rake tasks for server management and deployment
-* Cohuman is based on Vegas (though heavily modified)
+* Cohuman is based on Vegas (though heavily modified by now)

 # Grape